OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-web/README.md

 The site is written in [Ruby on Rails](https://rubyonrails.org/).

-We're using [Slim](http://slim-lang.com/) as our HTML templating language, ES6 JavaScript and [Sass](https://sass-lang.com/) for styling transpiled with webpack.
+We're using ERb as our HTML templating language, but some legacy templates are currently still using [Slim](http://slim-lang.com/).

+ES6 JavaScript and [Sass](https://sass-lang.com/) for styling are transpiled with webpack.

 ## Getting Setup